Can mice survive winter in a house?

 • Food: Humans often leave behind crumbs, spill grains, or store food in easy-to-access ways.
 Even pet food or birdseed can attract mice.
 Since mice need only small amounts of food (about three grams a day), a house's normal spills and stores are more than enough to sustain several mice.

-• Water: Although mice can survive with little water, they’ll seek out dripping pipes, pet water bowls, or condensation on appliances to meet their needs.
+• Water: Although mice can survive with little water, they'll seek out dripping pipes, pet water bowls, or condensation on appliances.
 A house usually provides plenty of moisture for their survival.

 How Mice Get Into Houses

-Mice can enter through openings as small as a dime—about 1/4 inch.
-They will squeeze through utility line gaps, cracks in the foundation, poorly sealed doors or windows, vents, or even through the garage.
+Mice can enter through openings as small as a dime — about 1/4 inch.
+They squeeze through utility line gaps, cracks in the foundation, poorly sealed doors or windows, vents, or even through the garage.
 Mice are expert climbers and can even access roof lines and attics.

 How Mice Live Inside a House During Winter

-• Nesting: Mice use soft materials like shredded paper, insulation, fabric, or wrap to build nests.
-These nests are usually tucked away in places close to food and water.
+• Nesting: Mice use soft materials like shredded paper, insulation, fabric, or wrap to build nests, usually tucked away in places close to food and water.

-• Foraging: Mice are mostly nocturnal (active at night) and will travel along walls, under appliances, or within attics to gather food and materials, leaving behind droppings and sometimes gnaw marks as evidence.
+• Foraging: Mice are mostly nocturnal and travel along walls, under appliances, or within attics to gather food, leaving behind droppings and gnaw marks as evidence.

 • Staying Hidden: Mice are shy and prefer to stay hidden.
 Their nests are often close to food and water, minimizing exposure.
-Homeowners usually see signs of mice—such as droppings, gnawed packaging, or scratching sounds—before seeing a mouse itself.
+Homeowners usually see signs — droppings, gnawed packaging, or scratching sounds — before seeing a mouse itself.

 Steps to Prevent Mice From Surviving in Your Home Over Winter

-• Seal Entry Points: Inspect your house for any gaps or holes especially near the foundation, siding, utility pipes, doors, and windows.
-Seal these with steel wool and caulk or metal flashing, as mice will chew through foam or rubber.
+• Seal Entry Points: Inspect near the foundation, siding, utility pipes, doors, and windows.
+Seal with steel wool and caulk or metal flashing — mice will chew through foam or rubber alone.

-• Reduce Clutter: Store boxes off the ground and keep storage areas organized.
-This gives mice fewer places to nest or hide.
+• Reduce Clutter: Store boxes off the ground and keep storage areas organized to give mice fewer places to nest or hide.

-• Protect Food: Keep food—including pet food and bird seed—in sealed containers made of glass or hard plastic.
+• Protect Food: Keep food — including pet food and bird seed — in sealed glass or hard plastic containers.
 Clean up crumbs and spills promptly.

 • Manage Waste: Take out the trash regularly and use bins with tight-fitting lids.
 Don't leave pet food out overnight.